T

 landmark

 The official London residence and administrative headquarters of the monarch of the United Kingdom.
-Witness the Changing of the Guard ceremony (check schedule in advance) for a quintessential London experience.
+Witness the Changing of the Guard ceremony if your visit aligns.

-• Check the official schedule for ceremony dates and times as it's not daily.
+• Check the official schedule for Changing of the Guard, as it doesn't happen daily.

 Westminster Abbey